 Directed Acyclic Graph (DAG) uses topological ordering for a directed graphical structure.
-The sequence can move from earlier to later.
-DAG can be applied to issues related to data processing, scheduling of projects, Shortest path problems, and data compression.
-The sequence is maintained by the involvement of transactions, thus skipping the process of mining.
-DAG’s blockless design consists of only transactions, eliminating the need for miners to create new blocks.
+The Nadcab Technology sequence can move from earlier to later.
+DAG is often applied to issues associated with processing, scheduling of projects, Shortest path problems, and data compression.
+The sequence is maintained by the involvement of transactions, thus skipping the method of mining.
+Dag in Compiler Design consists of only transactions, eliminating the necessity for miners to make new blocks.

 The validation of a transaction is decided by the transactions behind it.
 DAG’s transaction order is expanded through multiple transactions, without a Proof of Work (PoW).
 Any attempts of double spending will be thwarted immediately by the system.